 Edinburgh Comic Con returns to the EICC in September and once more, it will be a weekend of madness from the world of film and TV, comic books, gaming, cosplay and much more.

-The Big Big Gin Festival is back at the Edinburgh Corn Exchange in October 2020.
+The Big Big Gin Festival returns to the Edinburgh Corn Exchange in April 2021.
 Let your experience be-gin!

 This major exhibition at City Art Centre focuses on the maritime theme in Ian Hamilton Finlay's work.
 It was a central element of his art, and one to which he returned throughout his life.

 Dr Helen Scott, Curator of Fine Art, provides a tour of the exhibition Bright Shadows: Scottish Art in the 1920s.

 One of Scotland's most iconic events 'The Royal Highland Show' returns to the Royal Highland Centre from 17th June!

 Join artist Tessa Asquith-Lamb for a tour specifically designed for visually impaired visitors focusing on the 'Marine: Ian Hamilton Finlay' exhibition.

 Join Dr Helen Scott, Curator of Fine Art, for a tour of the exhibition Charles H. Mackie: Colour and Light!